Safe and Supportive Schools Program, Threat Assessment and Senate Bill 11

 What is a threat?

 A threat is a harmful, threatening, or violent behavior such as verbal threats, threats of self-harm, bullying, cyberbullying, fighting, the use or possession of a weapon, sexual assault, sexual harassment, dating violence, stalking, or assault.

-What is a Threat Assessment or Safe and Supportive Schools Team?
+What is an Austin ISD Safe and Supportive Schools Program (SSSP) Process?